Melbourne to Sydney

 Day 07 Sydney

 Either spend the morning at Jervis Bay, or if you went to Kangaroo Valley; chill out with some wombats and hang out by the river.
 In the afternoon drive into Sydney via Wollongong, making a stop to see the beach and the Sea Cliff Bridge.
-Tidy and clean the minibus/trailer and enjoy your included night at the hostel!
+Tidy and clean the minibus/trailer and enjoy your night in Sydney!

 Melbourne to Sydney